The Green Path Forward and Plastic Pollution

 - Eliminate plastic fiber shedding in clothing and furniture globally by 2031 by substituting natural fabrics for synthetic and capturing fibers.

-- Adopt the European Union’s banon single-use plastic items, such as cotton buds, straws, and utensils for the U.S. by 2023.
+- Adopt a ban partly modeled on the European Union’s ban on single use plastic items, such as cotton buds and utensils (with clearly defined exceptions for items designated as medically necessary) by 2023.
 Negotiate a global ban by 2025.

 - Ban plastic bags by 2023.
 Negotiate a global ban by 2025.